-Step 4: Master List (How to Manually Create Master List)
+Step 4: Main List (How to Manually Create Main List)

 The "Main List" is where you can find your Salesforce records in Constant Contact.
 SyncApps can create the list automatically for you, or you can do it manually.
 This list is needed to keep all Contacts in Constant Contact in sync no matter which List they are a part of when using SyncApps integrations.

-1.2 SyncApps, Step 2, Constant Contact, Master List, Next
+1.2 SyncApps, Step 2, Constant Contact, Main List, Next

-Back to your “SyncApps” account, in “Step 2” of your Sync Profile which is the “Constant Contact” tab, head over to “Master List” and key in the “Master List” you created over in your “Constant Contact” account.
+Back to your “SyncApps” account, in “Step 2” of your Sync Profile which is the “Constant Contact” tab, head over to “Main List” and key in the “Main List” you created over in your “Constant Contact” account.
 Then, simply tap “Next” till the “Step 6”.

 Step 5: Sync Now